AryanBhagotra/COP26-Analysis/index.md

 We have used the __Seaborn Python Data Visualisation Library__, based on MatPlotLib, to develop correlation data as summary statistics.

 The role of this is to shed light on our limitation last week concerning causation vs correlation.
 Investigating correlations between all gases before, during and after COP26 across all of our locations will allow us to explore whether or not the initiative has affected the interrelations between a country’s pollutants.
-Pre-COP26, we noticed that Ozone emissions were strongly correlated with the carbon monoxide emissions in Gaborone (a correlation of 0.36 existed between the two), which actually fell to 0.11 during the conference.
+Pre-COP26, we noticed that Ozone emissions were strongly correlated with the carbon monoxide emissions in Gaborone (a correlation of 0.36 existed between the two, which actually fell to 0.11 during the conference).
 It did, however, slightly increase to 0.4 after the conference; perhaps once again indicating the time lag.

 ---

 ## Our End Outcome

-We quite accurately and precisely were able to deliver convincing findings, visualisations and inference on our 4 pollution metrics across our 6 global locations.
+We initially quite accurately and precisely were able to deliver convincing findings, visualisations and inference on our 4 pollution metrics across our 6 global locations (before expanding this to the whole world!)
 It is clear that our findings are conducive to delivering potential answers to our overall question, but we felt as if providing an answer to our question through merely 6 countries and a restritive set of 4 pollution metrics was not doing due justice to the very global and cosmopolitant essence of the COP26 climate initiative and its impact.

 We were determined to find a way to replicate the scale of COP26 in our findings, analysis and - _eventually_ - conclusion.
 After much thought, we knew that global data visualisation could never be established through static means and we needed a dynamic, interactive interface in order to do so.